How to Train Your Dog to Walk on a Leash

 Older dogs can present a slightly different challenge.
 They may be set in their ways and try to resist training.
 Rest assured, you absolutely can teach an old dog new tricks.
 Patience and practice will eventually have them walking in “heel.”

-Working long hours, but need someone to make sure your fur-baby keeps their leash walking skills sharp?
+Working long hours, but need someone to make sure your pup keeps their leash walking skills sharp?
 No problem!
-Dog walking is just one of the many services we offer!
+Dog walking is just one of the many services we offer during our mid-day in-home pet visits.

 Happy walking!